raiden-network/spec/smart_contracts.rst

 Turning on the deprecation switch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Allows the deprecation executor to deprecate the contract.
+Allows the controller to deprecate the contract.
 After this no channels accept new deposits, and no new channel can be opened.

 ::